-The Find My app for iPhone, iPad, Mac and Apple Watch helps you keep track of your devices and lets you and other people share your locations with each other.
+The Find My app for iPhone, iPad, Mac, and Apple Watch helps you keep track of your devices and lets you and other people share your locations with each other.

 If you set up Family Sharing and use Location Sharing, your family members automatically appear in the People tab, although they still have to share their location with you.
-See "Leave or remove a member from a Family Sharing group" later in this guide.
+See "Leave or remove a member from Family Sharing" later in this guide.